-Now that you have completed the keystore configuration and the PDB is configured in isolated mode, you can begin to encrypt data in the PDB.
+Now that you have completed the configuration, you can begin to encrypt data in the PDB.

 - Encrypting Columns in Tables You can use Transparent Data Encryption to encrypt individual columns in database tables. - Encryption Conversions for Tablespaces and Databases You can perform encryption operations on both offline and online tablespaces and databases.